SAP-samples/teched2023-IN265/exercises/ex3/README.md

 # Exercise 3 - Persistent and Non-Persistent

-After completing these steps you will have learned about ...
+After completing these steps you will have learned about delivery modes, persistency and quality of service.

 ## Exercise 3.1 Learn about delivery modes, persistency and quality of service